Twins vs. Rangers Player Props Betting Odds

-Player prop bet options for Marcus Semien, Carlos Correa and others are listed when the Texas Rangers visit the Minnesota Twins at Target Field on Saturday at 7:15 PM ET.
+Player props can be found for Marcus Semien and Carlos Correa, among others, when the Texas Rangers visit the Minnesota Twins at Target Field on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!